 - For both cohorts 1 and 2, using a Phase II design for three groups of tumors: a) gastric and gastroesophageal carcinomas, b) pancreatic and hepatobiliary carcinomas, and c) colorectal carcinomas, 21 patients will be initially enrolled in each group to assess toxicity and tumor responses.
 If two or more of the first 21 patients per groups shows a clinical response (PR or CR), accrual will continue to 41 patients, targeting a 20% goal for objective response.

-1. Measurable metastatic (stage IV) gastric, gastroesophageal, pancreatic, hepatocellular carcinoma, cholangiocarcinoma, gallbladder, and colorectal carcinomas with at least one lesion that is resectable for TIL generation with minimal morbidity preferentially using minimal invasive laparoscopic or thoracoscopic surgery for removal of superficial tumor deposit.
+1. Measurable metastatic (stage IV) gastric, gastroesophageal, pancreatic, hepatocellular carcinoma, cholangiocarcinoma, gallbladder, colorectal, and urothelial carcinomas with at least one lesion that is resectable for TIL generation with minimal morbidity preferentially using minimal invasive laparoscopic or thoracoscopic surgery for removal of superficial tumor deposit.

 2. All patients must be refractory to approved standard systemic therapy.

 - Metastatic colorectal patients must have received 5-FU and leucovorin in combination with either oxaliplatin and/or irinotecan, since level 1 evidence support increase survival with these regimens, compared to 5-FU and leucovorin alone.